Black Mountain (International) Ltd and Subsidiaries is committed to protecting the privacy and security of your personal information.

 This notice does not form part of a contract to provide services or any other contract.
 We reserve the right to update this notice at any time.

-This notice applies to all clients and potential clients of Black Mountain (Europe) Ltd and Subsidiaries of whom we hold personal data.
+This notice applies to all clients and potential clients of Black Mountain (International) Ltd and Subsidiaries of whom we hold personal data.

 Under the principles, organisations must be able to demonstrate that any personal data they handle is: